FarhangAmaji/versatileAnn/README.md

 # What versatileAnn is<a id='whatVersatileAnnIs'></a>

-This project aims to provide `utility tools` that `facilitate` the `development of models`, `particularly` those in the realm of `deep learning`, making it well-suited for AI development compared to other similar packages.
+This project aims to provide `utility tools` that `facilitate` the `development of models`, `particularly` those in the realm of `deep learning`, making `prototyping models faster`, designed to `save` you significant amount of `development time`. making it well-suited for AI development compared to other similar packages.

 This project is `quite extensive`, with over 15,000 lines of code.
-While `this readMe` highlights some `key features`, there are many `more unique functionalities and options` available.
+While `this readMe` highlights some `key features`, there are many `more unique novel functionalities and options` available.

-These features are not only `well-tested`, with more than 300 unit tests, but also designed to `save` you significant amount of `development time`.
+These features are not only `well-tested`, with more than 400 unit tests, also with `smart errors` `preventing possible semantic mistakes`, making your `development reliable`.

+Beside has latest the `state of the art models` in the `field of forecasting`, and also `already prepared datasets` so you can test and `benchmark` models you are developing.
 Not only can it be `useful for` people to `simply try out some models`, but it's `designed` to be `especially handy` for `AI researchers` who require a robust and efficient development environment.

 # **Project Features**<a id='projectFeatures'></a>

-- **Enhances Code Reliability:**

-  In programming `even minor typos` can `waste months of hard work`. `Well-tested tools` help `minimize errors` and `ensure reliability` of code.

 - **Simplifies Complex Processes:**